michael-123/PYDFMerger/README.md

 # PYDFMerger
 A tiny winy PDF merging tool for all and sundry.

+## Idea
+My girlfriend needed a simple PDF merging tool.
+Unlike macOS Windows does not offer this posibility.
+So I created PYDFMerger.
+The idea is to create an executable from this little Python script with e. g.
+[PyInstaller](http://www.pyinstaller.org/) that can run in the folder with the PDF files.

 ## How To
-1. Run `pydfmerger.py` in the folder the PDFs are located that you want to merge.
+1. Run the executable or `pydfmerger.py` in the folder the PDFs are located that you want to merge.
 1. Naming conventions: The PDFs need a file name pattern like this:
   1. Starting with `01_`: Files need to start with a number and a underscore.
     1. The number is needed to sort the files.
 So `01_` will be merged before `02_`.